3 Major Reasons Why Your Remote Recruitment Agency Needs Monitoring

 Monitoring the recruitment agency is essential because 29% of workers admit to having left a job within the first 90 days.

-Understanding how to monitor is far more crucial than comprehending why the agency should be monitored.
-Here are five suggestions for implementing a successful program at your workplace.
+Understanding how to monitor your team’s work process is equally crucial.
+Here are five suggestions for employee monitoring at your workplace.

 1. Be Open & Honest About Surveillance Policies